hannesgao/Blackhole-IFL/README.md

 ## Maintenance
 * Use SSH-Client to do Maintenance manually
-* Visit https://[IP Address of the Raspberry Pi in IFL-Intranet]:10000/ to open the Webmin Web-GUI in order to:
+* Visit https://[IP Address of the Raspberry Pi in IFL-Intranet]:10000/ to open the Webmin Web-GUI
-    1. Monitor Server Health
-    2. Modify Apache Web-Server Configuration
-    3. and many useful Funktions...

 ## Directory
 * Website: /var/www/html/
 * Python-Script: /home/pi/blackhole.py